ShreyasWeb3/odyssey/README.md

 ## Getting Started

-Intall Node 18 using NVM
+Install Node 18 using NVM

 ```bash
 nvm use